Sligo Yacht Club run a variety of Junior and Adult Sailing Courses throught the sailing season.

 Booking is now open for our Junior Sailing Courses.
 These are for children aged 9 and older.
 The courses are week long, Monday to Friday from 9:30-4:30.
 See more information and dates in our booking application.

-We hope to run weekend courses for Adults n 2021 but are unable to confirm dates until further information is available from the government.
+We hope to run weekend courses for Adults n 2022 band will confirm dates later.

 Please visit our booking application for details of dates and costs.

 SYC reserve the right to cancel a course if there are insufficient bookings.
 Fees will be refunded if we cancel a course.

 All trainees agree to abide by the Sligo Yacht Club Code of Conduct.

 Sailing is a weather dependant sport and every effort will be made to make the best use of the prevailing and forecast conditions at the time of the course.
 However, safety is paramount and sailing may be curtailed due to adverse weather conditions.